 There are advantages to early intervention.
 An early diagnosis allows both the diagnosed individual and the caregiver to express their feelings and preferences for care.
 Families can talk openly about the future and make decisions together, anticipating and planning for predictable challenges in care.
 Both parties are still able to communicate well, providing mutual support, and understanding the importance of balancing each other’s best interests.

-To register, or for more information on the SHARE program, please contact Christi Clark at firstname.lastname@example.org or at 703-204-4664.
+To register, or for more information on the SHARE program, please contact Christi Clark at email@example.com or Lynette Jacob at firstname.lastname@example.org.
+You can also call us at 703-204-4664.